-This one is opinion-based, and we all have opinions.
+Answer: This one is opinion-based, and we all have opinions.
 Focus on the quality of the argument put forth rather than whether or not they chose the same as you, necessarily.
 My answer to this is that vulnerabilities should usually be the main focus since we in the corporate world usually have little control over the threats.

-Another way to take that, however, is to say that the threats (in terms of vectors) will always remain the same, and that the vulnerabilities we are fixing are only the known ones.
+Another way to take that, however, is to say that the threats (in terms of vectors) will always remain the same and that the vulnerabilities we are fixing are only the known ones.
 Therefore we should be applying defense-in-depth based on threat modeling in addition to just keeping ourselves up to date.

 Both are true, of course; the key is to hear what they have to say on the matter.

-49. How encoding, hashing and encryption differs from one another.?
+49. How encoding, hashing, and encryption differs from one another.?

-1. Encoding: Encoding converts the data in a desired format required for exchange between different systems.
+1. Encoding: Encoding converts the data in the desired format required for exchange between different systems.
 This doesn’t convert it into a secret data, but usable data.
 It can be further decoded through the same tools when necessary.

 2. Hashing: This serves for maintaining the integrity of a message or data.
 This way if any day it is hampered or changed, you will get to know.